Mountcastle leads AL East champion Orioles over last place Red Sox 5-2 for 101st win | Federal News Network

-BALTIMORE (AP) — Ryan Mountcastle hit a tiebreaking double in the seventh inning and scored on an infield hit to lead the AL East champion Baltimore Orioles over the last-place Boston Red Sox 5-2 on Saturday night for their 101st win.
+BALTIMORE (AP) — Ryan Mountcastle hit a tiebreaking RBI double in the seventh inning and scored on an infield hit to lead the AL East champion Baltimore Orioles to their 101st victory of the season, 5-2 over the last-place Boston Red Sox 5-2 on Saturday night.

 Baltimore (101-60), which hosts an AL Division Series starting Oct.
 7, is finishing its winningest season since going 102-57 in 1979.